virgili0/Virgilio/README.md

 Every source listed here is **free or open source**.

 I tried to be concise to _avoid information overhead_.

-I organized the content hierarchically and by the level of complexity to give you a _coherent idea_ of how things work.
+The content is organized hierarchically and by level of complexity to give you a _coherent idea_ of how things work.

 Click on "watch" to see new updates that I post in my free time or on the weekends.